Fleets and Stacks

 Fleet Type

-The fleet type determines when your instances run and how you pay for them.
-You can specify a fleet type when you create a fleet.
-You cannot change the fleet type after you create the fleet.
+The fleet type allows you to decide when your instances run and how you pay for them.
+When your instances runs determines how quickly your users application will launch when it is selected.
+You specify the fleet type when you create a fleet, and can't change the fleet type after it is created.

 - Always-On